-Some research has suggested that women with CKD may go through the menopause early compared to the general population, but this is still being investigated.
-If your periods stop while you are on dialysis this does not necessarily mean that you are going through menopause and they may come back if you have a transplant.
+Some research has suggested that women with CKD may go through the menopause earl compared to the general population, but this is still being investigated.
+If your periods stop while you are on dialysis this does not necessarily mean that you are going through menopause, and they may come back if you have a transplant.

 What are the symptoms of menopause?

 Most women will experience some menopausal symptoms.
 These may be minor or they can have a big impact on your life.
 The menopause can cause both physical and psychological symptoms.

 - vaginal dryness, which can cause discomfort during sex and itching

 These symptoms may start several years before your periods eventually stop and can carry on afterwards.
 They may vary in intensity and can affect people in different ways.

 Talk to your GP if you are concerned about any of these symptoms, especially if you are under the age of 45 and your periods have stopped.

 How will I know if I am going through the menopause?

 Hormone tests can confirm menopause, but these can be misleading if you have advanced kidney disease, as your hormone levels are affected by your drop in kidney function.